Cleveland Clinic in Florida's Hospital Care At HomeSM is a home-based substitute for acute-level hospital care and post-acute care.

-Care At Home Program can provide complex, hospital-level care for a number of diseases including congestive heart failure, COPD, pneumonia, kidney infections, and other conditions.
+Hospital Care At Home can provide complex, hospital-level care for a number of diseases including congestive heart failure, COPD, pneumonia, kidney infections, and other conditions.
 Individual treatment plans may consist of medication management, lab services, IV antibiotics, infusions, rehabilitation services such as physical and respiratory therapies, imaging, meals and more.
-Eligibility for the program is determined after a thorough evaluation in either the Emergency Department or the hospital’s Medical/Surgical inpatient unit.
+Eligibility is determined after a thorough evaluation in either the Emergency Department or the hospital’s medical/surgical inpatient unit.

 Care Plan Summary